The home financing process involves a lot of new terminology. Let's break down some common words and phrases.

 This essentially means borrowers or loans at or above an accepted credit standard, typically around 620.
 Some loans and borrowers beneath that are considered greater risks and classified as subprime.

-On most mortgages, borrowers who can't put down 20 percent of the loan amount are required to pay insurance.
-It protects lenders against borrowers who default and also helps borrowers who can't muster a large down payment.
-There is no PMI on a VA loan.
+On most conventional mortgages, borrowers who can't put down 20 percent of the loan amount are required to pay this form of insurance.
+PMI protects lenders against borrowers who default and also helps borrowers who can't muster a large down payment.
+PMI typically ends once the homeowner's loan-to-value ratio reaches about 80 percent.

 A binding commitment that locks a borrower to a specific interest rate.
 Borrowers can typically lock their interest rate as soon as they sign a purchase agreement and up to five days before the loan closing.
 Rate locks are good for specific blocks of time.
 The most common lock periods are for 15 days, 30 days, 45 days and 60 days.